 Benefits of Holistic Financial Planning

-The main advantage of taking a holistic approach to financial planning is that it can put you in a better position to achieve your goals in a way that’s realistic for you.
+The main advantage of taking a holistic approach to financial planning is that it can give you a big picture overview to help you achieve life goals in a way that’s realistic for you.
 Your advisor can look at every angle of your financial situation to determine what’s working and what’s not so you can make adjustments accordingly.
 For example, if you haven’t been making the progress that you’d like toward saving for retirement, a holistic advisor might be able to pinpoint missed opportunities or mistakes you’re making.

-They can also help with implementing strategies that are designed to further your goals, such as making your portfolio more tax-efficient or creating an estate plan.
+They can also help implement other financial strategies, like making your portfolio more tax-efficient or creating an estate plan.
 Tax planning is an important part of financial planning for ensuring that you’re able to keep more of your investment gains.
 That, in turn, is important for ensuring that your investments and savings are sufficient to help you afford your desired lifestyle in retirement.

 You can also benefit from a holistic approach if your financial advisor is a fiduciary.
 Advisors who are held to a fiduciary standard must act in their clients’ best interests at all times.
 That means they can’t recommend investment products that would benefit them in the form of a large commission if it wouldn’t further your financial plan.
 That’s different from broker-dealers, who are only required to follow a suitability standard.